Individual Therapy in Naples, Florida

 Eye Movement Desensitization & Reprocessing (EMDR)

-EMDR is a trauma-informed, evidence-based approach that helps the brain reprocess distressing memories and experiences that remain “stuck.”
+EMDR therapy is a trauma-informed, evidence-based approach that helps the brain reprocess distressing memories and experiences that remain “stuck.”

 Rather than repeatedly retelling the past, EMDR supports the nervous system in integrating unresolved experiences so they lose their emotional charge.